hinnero/AuthServer/README.md

+# Authentication server
-# Authentication server with JWT and Spring Security
+Authentication server with JWT and Spring Security